artsy/artsy.github.io/_posts/2016-09-06-Milestone-on-OSS-by-Default.markdown

 Over the course of the last month, I've sat on and off with Charles "[Cab][cab]" Broskoski, and figured out what it would take to migrate Force to work in the public.
 Previous to this, work happened on a private repo, and we would push that code to the public.

-We scoped out what it would require, creating an issue that summerized the work.
+We scoped out what it would require, creating an issue that summarized the work.
 Then we waited for 2 weeks, to give people the chance to discuss the idea and to offer examples for why we should delay or not move.
 Not all projects _should_ be OSS, and everyone should have a say when it affects them - giving some time let the team speak their mind.
 Especially during summer, when people were less active at work.

 {% expanded_img /images/oss-milestone/force-oss.png %}

 It had been 9 months since the last commit to the public repo, and so auditing the commits was a matter of investigating into configuration files, and seeing what's changed since the last public commit.

 Next up, we renamed the current `force` repo to `force-private`.
 This was to keep the old issues and PRs around after we moved to working in the public.
 With `force` now available we re-named the already public project.

 We then ensured all outstanding PRs were merged or closed, and pushed the commits from `force-private` to the now OSS `force`.